 Finalists will be invited to a pitch competition and a winner will be chosen in each of 3 categories: Social Enterprise, Technology, and Innovation/Creativity.

 The 3 winning students will each receive $1,000 to help launch their idea or start their business.
-They’ll also be matched with a business mentor from their community to give them advice and coaching.
+They'll also be provided with an opportunity to further their work on their entrepreneurial venture.

 How you can apply